 Promises vs async/await in JavaScript

-In this tutorial, you will learn about JavaScript promise vs async/await.
+In this tutorial, you will learn about JavaScript promises vs async/await.

 JavaScript provides Promises and async/await to handle asynchronous operations like API calls, database queries, etc.